Licence: Blasters Licence

 All applications for a South Australian Blasters Licence or renewal must include a current National Police Clearance Certificate.

-The Director may, on application by a person, grant or renew, or refuse to grant a blasters licence.
+The Chief Inspector may, on application by a person, grant or renew, or refuse to grant a blasters licence.

 Renewal tax invoices are issued 30 days prior to expiry date.
 Supporting documentation must be provided with full payment.